Russian co-owners vote against TNK-BP $1 billion payout

-MOSCOW The directors of a consortium of billionaires who co-own TNK-BP TNBP.MM have voted against a proposal for the company to pay $1 billion (636.9 million pounds) in 2012 dividends, putting pressure on BP to resolve conflict and ownership issues at the Anglo-Russian oil venture.
+MOSCOW The directors of a consortium of billionaires who co-own TNK-BP TNBP.MM have voted against a proposal for the company to pay $1 billion in 2012 dividends, putting pressure on BP to resolve conflict and ownership issues at the Anglo-Russian oil venture.

 British oil major BP (BP.L) and its oligarch partners jointly own the TNK-BP venture but are heading for divorce after BP put its 50 percent stake in TNK-BP up for sale last month.